rzuckerm/glotter2/CONTRIBUTING.md

 Thank you for your desire to contribute to Glotter2!

-If you haven't already, please first take a look through our [docs].
+If you haven't already, please first take a look through our [README], [Code of Conduct], and [docs].
 Specifically, make sure you have a grasp on [general usage][docs-general-usage] of glotter and [how glotter2 integrates with clients][docs-integrating].

 Once you are familiar with the basics, see the sections below for how to contribute.